CNDT Collar Strategy

 What is a collar on CNDT?

 A collar on CNDT is the collar strategy applied to CNDT (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With CNDT stock trading near $1.40, the strikes shown on this page are snapped to the nearest listed CNDT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CNDT stock at $1.52 on the most recent close, the strikes shown on this page are snapped to the nearest listed CNDT chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CNDT collar max profit and max loss calculated?